 Calistoga – California’s Old Faithful Geyser may not be as famous as the one in Yellowstone National Park.
 But it is a lot easier to get to.
-Located in the upper Napa Valley Old Faithful shoots a stream of steam up to 75 feet into the air about every 30 minutes.
-While you are hanging around for the geyser to go off you can check out an assortment of farm animals.
+Located in the upper Napa Valley, Old Faithful shoots a stream of steam up to 75 feet into the air every 30 minutes.
+While you are hanging around for the geyser to go off, you can check out an assortment of farm animals.
 The most popular being the fainting goats.
 The goats have become accustomed to all the people.
 So chances are slim they will faint.
 But it’s all part of the fun of visiting Northern California’s Old Faithful Geyser.

 Wave Organ San Francisco

 Woodside California – Filoli Estate & Gardens is just 25 miles south of San Francisco.
-Filoli was built 10 years after the 1906 San Francisco earthquake and was seen at the time of its building as a symbol of hope amid ruin.
+Filoli was built ten years after the 1906 San Francisco earthquake and was seen at the time of its building as a symbol of hope amid the ruin.
 Guided tours, self-guided walking tour maps, information about the history of the estate can be found at the visitors’ center at the front of the garden.

-San Benito County – Pinnacles National Park is nation’s newest national park and the least visited.
+San Benito County – Pinnacles National Park is the nation’s newest national park and the least visited.
 Pinnacles National Park is home to unique rock formations and hidden caves created by an extinct volcano.
-The park is an exceptional place to observe wildlife and is the nation’s foremost spot to view the rare California condor.
+The park is an exceptional place to observe wildlife and is the nation’s top spot to view the rare California condor.
 Pinnacles National Park is about a 2.5-hour drive from San Francisco.

 Sonoma County – The landscape is dramatic and varied.
-Rocky promontories rise up along the more than six miles of rugged shoreline while sheltered coves provide quiet retreats from the roar of the surf.
+Rocky promontories rise along the more than six miles of rugged shoreline while sheltered coves provide quiet retreats from the roar of the surf.
 More than 20 miles of walking trails wind their way through the inland areas of the park, and mountain biking is permitted on fire roads and paved areas.
 Salt Point State Park is 97 miles north of San Francisco along Highway 1.

 Mineral California – The entire area around Lassen Peak, including multiple points in the park itself, is still an active volcanic spot.
 Geothermal mud pots, steam vents, and bubbling hot springs.
 Bumpass Hell Trail is six miles from the southwest entrance of the park.
 This three-mile round-trip hike takes visitors through the largest hydrothermal area in the park.
-A raised boardwalk lets hikers get an up close look at steaming pools, and boiling mud pots.
+A raised boardwalk lets hikers get an up-close look at steaming pools and boiling mud pots.

 Suisun City – Ride historic streetcars and interurban electric trains from all over California and other western states.
 Railway.
-The museum is operated by the Bay Area Electric Railroad Association, a non-profit organization started in 1946.
-Visitors can ride a street car or Interurban, picnic and view small exhibits in the main building.
+The museum is operated by the Bay Area Electric Railroad Association; a non-profit organization started in 1946.
+Visitors can ride a streetcar or Interurban, picnic, and view small exhibits in the main building.

-Benton California – A former stagecoach stop is a home to the Benton Springs Inn.
+Benton California – A former stagecoach stop is home to the Benton Springs Inn.
 At one time, Benton had a population of around 5,000 and was a stop on the Carson and Colorado Railroad.
 Today the town only has a few residents, but visitors still come to this remote town to soak in the hot mineral water tubs.
 The Inn at Benton Hot Springs features 10 Camping Sites with hot tubs.
-The Inn also offers rooms and a two bedroom cottage for guests.
+The Inn also offers rooms and a two-bedroom cottage for guests.
 All tubs are clothing optional.